-When you get in touch with a bail bondsman, you need to share these details:
+If you get in touch with a bail bondsman, you will have to share the following details:

-- Your full name if you are the suspect
+- Your name if you are the suspect

-- The name and location of the jail where the accused is held
+- The name and location of the jail where the defendant is detained

 - The booking number in the police blotter